 Because of our work situations, we actually had the opportunity to stay on the road for a few months longer than we did.
 For many different reasons, we chose to come home instead, despite the fact that we would have spent less money by extending our trip for a couple more months.
 The biggest reason for returning home was simple.
 We were simply sick of traveling and were ready to be home.
-It sounds crazy to even think of how or why we felt that way at the time, especially now that we’ve been home for more than three years and would give anything to be traveling again.
+It sounds crazy to even think of how or why we felt that way at the time, especially now that our trip is nearly a decade in the rear view mirror.

 The more I think, remember, and reflect, though, the more I realize that we simply moved too fast.
 There are probably those of you out there who look at the number of countries (11) and cities/places (~90) visited on the trip and think we’re crazy.
 We averaged one country a month and a new place or city about every 4 days.
 Some who have done a similar trip went to two or three times as many places and moved much quicker (though others went to half).